TimBroderick44/google-books/README.md

 -  Users are able to search for books and other resources with a variety of filters ('title', 'author', 'category', etc.)
 -  If users are not interested in spending money, there is a 'free' filter.
 -  Or, if users want to avoid those kind of materials, they can opt to search for 'paid' books and other high quality materials.
--  When users cick on a title, they are able to get a more detailed overview of the resource.
+-  When users click on a title, they are able to get a more detailed overview of the resource.
 -  Each expanded view provides users with a detailed description, general product information, history of the author and reviews of the title (currently, a lot of the data that is being used is AI generated and simply a placeholder until legitimate data can be obtained).
 -  The expanded view is dynamic and depending on the salability of the material, it will either be available for purchase, a sample will be available or - for free resources - will be made available to the user.